 Restricted for Area Learning Center - This amount represents resources for the Area Learning Center.
+Restricted for Gifted and Talented - This amount represents resources dedicated to providing challenging educational programs to gifted and talented students.

 Restricted for Safe Schools - This amount represents resources restricted for crime prevention and making schools safe for students and staff.